More Sunlight May Be the Cure to Your Ailments

-Nevertheless, even these small levels of UVA and UVB radiation have a significant impact on human physiology, as I will try to show you.
+Nevertheless, even these small levels of UVA and UVB radiation have a significant impact on human physiology.

 Figure 1.
 Forms of solar UV radiation and the degrees to which they reach our skin.

 When we expose ourselves to sunlight, the UVB radiation is absorbed in the epidermis (which is the outer layer of our skin) by a molecule called 7-dehydrocholesterol causing it to be converted into previtamin D3.
 Previtamin D3 is easily transformed into vitamin D3, which exits the skin and diffuses into circulation, reaching the liver.
 In the liver, it is converted by one or more enzymes into 25-hydroxyvitamin D3 [25(OH)D3].2, 4 It can then reach the kidneys, where it will be further metabolized into the “active” form of vitamin D: 1α,25-dihydroxyvitamin D3 [1α,25(OH)2D3].2, 4 Once formed, the D3 travels to the cells of virtually all tissues and organs in the body, where it will bind specific receptors.
 There is good evidence that various cells in other tissues besides the kidney can convert 25OHD3 into 1α,25(OH)2D3.
 This locally-synthesized 1α,25(OH)2D3 can then bind the VDR in those cells or in nearby cells (figure 2).

 Figure 2.
 Formation of the active form of vitamin D3 and its influence on nearly 2000 genes within cells throughout the body.